Azure/oav/README.md

-                                            and examples present in the spec. validate-spec <spec-path>                 Performs semantic validation of the spec.
+                                            and examples present in the spec. validate-spec <spec-path>                 Performs semantic validation of the spec. validate-traffic <traffic-path>           Validate the spec file based on the
+  <spec-path>                               traffic payload.

 Options:
   --version          Show version number                               [boolean]